ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 ## Plugin structure

-We’ll divide our abbreviation plugin into four components - `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:
+We’ll divide our abbreviation plugin into three components - `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:

-* `AbbreviationEditing` will hold the model and the view layers.
+* `AbbreviationEditing` will enable the abbreviation attribute in the model and introduce a proper model ←→ view conversion.
 * `AbbreviationUI` will be responsible for the UI - the toolbar button.
 * `Abbreviation` will be the glue that holds the UI and the editing together.